tiwillia/specware/assets/commands/specify.md

   - Questions about data model details and conventions
   - Questions about error handling and logging requirements
   - Questions about performance and security concerns
+  - Questions about testing requirements
   - Write all questions to `context-implementation-plan.md` with smart defaults and example code snippets where necessary
   - Ask questions one at a time proposing the question with a smart default option and examples
 - Only after all questions are asked, record answers in `context-implementation-plan.md` as received, not before.

+#### Step 4: Testing Q&A
+- Review what testing exists for similar features and determine what unit, integration, and e2e tests may be necessary for this feature.
+- Generate at least 2 of the most important yes/no questions to clarify testing requirements, considering:
+  - Questions about unit, integration, and e2e testing
+  - Questions about when to write which tests (Test Driven Development for example)
+  - Questions about how to run specific tests if required and unclear
+  - Write all questions to `context-implementation-plan.md` with smart defaults and example code snippets where necessary
+  - Ask questions one at a time proposing the question with a smart default option and examples
+- Only after all questions are asked, record answers in `context-implementation-plan.md` as received, not before.

 #### Step 5: Finalize Implementation Plan
 - Generate a comprehensive implementation plan, breaking out large operations and changes into smaller tasks
+- Be detailed in steps regarding testing:
+  - What tests specifically will be run?
+  - What output are you expecting?
 - Write the complete implementation plan to `implementation-plan.md`
 - Update status with `specware feature update-state <short-name> "Implementation Plan Generated"`